Activity-dependent plasticity: Role in learning

 Activity-dependent plasticity plays a very important role in learning and in the ability of understanding new things.
 It is responsible for helping to adapt an individual's brain according to the relative amount of usage and functioning.
 In essence, it is the brain's ability to retain and develop memories based on activity-driven changes of synaptic strength that allow stronger learning of information.
 It is thought to be the growing and adapting quality of dendritic spines that provide the basis for synaptic plasticity connected to learning and memory.
 Dendritic spines accomplish this by transforming synaptic input into neuronal output and also by helping to define the relationship between synapses.

 In recent studies, a specific gene has also been identified as having a strong role in synapse growth and activity-dependent plasticity: the microRNA 132 gene (miR132).
 This gene is regulated by the cAMP response element-binding (CREB) protein pathway and is capable of enhancing dendritic growth when activated.
 The miR132 gene is another component that is responsible for the brain's plasticity and helps to establish stronger connections between neurons.

 Another plasticity-related gene involved in learning and memory is Arc/Arg3.1.
 The Arc gene is activity-regulated and the transcribed mRNA is localized to activated synaptic sites where the translated protein plays a role in AMPA receptor trafficking.
 Arc is a member of a class of proteins called immediate early genes (IEG) that are rapidly transcribed in response to synaptic input.
 Of the estimated 30-40 genes that comprise the total neuronal IEG response, all are prototypical activity-dependent genes and a number have been implicated in learning and memory.
 For example, zif268, Arc, beta-activin, tPA, Homer, and COX-2 have all been implicated in long-term potentiation (LTP), a cellular correlate of learning and memory.

+According to natural neurostimulation theory, physical interactions with the mother during pregnancy promote activity-dependent plasticity in the fetal nervous system, with the mother's heart playing a central role.
+This theory explains how electromagnetic and acoustic oscillations of the mother's heart shape an ensemble of neuronal activity across both nervous systems.
+During the mother's intentional act with her environment, specifically the acoustic environment shared with the fetus in the low-frequency sound band, the brainwave entrainment provides clues to the fetus's nervous system, linking neuronal activity with relevant stimuli.
+This neural synchrony enables cooperative interactions between the mature (mother) and naive (fetus) organisms and the environment, ensuring that the naive organism gains positive or negative valence from stimuli.
+It is thought that this evolutionary mechanism, of the nervous system growth through activity-dependent plasticity, provides cognitive development in the fetus with no prior experience, enabling it to begin categorizing the world by the positive/negative valence of stimuli.